 1. Be set up prior to the session.

-2. Be present at their poster for the entire two hour session.
+2. Be present at their poster for the entire session.

 b.
 The locations are assigned, check at the poster desk for directions to your assigned site.

 c.
-Poster setup can begun as soon as the session before is completed.
+Poster setup can begin as soon as the session before is completed.

 d.
 Poster setup should be complete 10 minutes before the scheduled presentation.